Doggie Dashboard Appointment Scheduling & Business Management Software for Pet Daycares, Kennels, Groomers, Sitters & Walkers

 5 Tips for Designing a Dog Daycare

 Designing a dog daycare is about creating a space that is not only safe and functional but also inviting for both dogs and their owners.
 A well-designed facility can significantly enhance the experience for your furry clients and set your business apart from the competition.
-Here are some essential tips for designing a dog daycare that meets the needs of dogs, owners, and staff alike.
+If your facility isn't laid out well, your clients are going to notice.
+Have you ever gone into a restaurant and noticed that it was kind of hard to move around?
+Maybe the tables weren't in the right places and you had to go to the back of the restaurant to pay?
+Well, the same goes for dog daycares.
+Your clients will notice.

 1. Prioritize Safety and Durability